 We’re all well aware that scents (and odors) can evoke memories, set a mood, or calm one’s mind.
 The use of essential oils as a form of therapy is nothing new and is relatively common in the human world, but did you know dogs can benefit from it, too?

 Because dogs are so adept at detecting scents, with olfactory systems far more advanced than our own, it’s no surprise that introducing certain, specifically selected, scents can alter a dog’s physical and emotional state.

 Aromatherapy is believed to improve the emotional, cognitive, and physical well-being of an individual when he or she inhales or absorbs essential oils through their skin.
 These essential oils are extracted from stems, bark, flowers, roots and leaves of certain plants.

 There are a wide range of essential oils available especially for the benefit of dogs.
 The use of certain oils can treat itchiness, repel fleas and ticks, and fight infections.
 While other essentials oils can be used to promote a sense of calm or to ease anxiety, particularly during stressful situations such as travel and bad weather.
-In addition, using essential oils in the home, on the body, or through a diffuser will, at the very least, fill the air with a pleasant aroma.

 How do I use essential oils for my dog?